hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_close_up_of_a_bee_on_a_flower_f3923698-6a5a-41e6-ab15-095db6a35598-0_0.content.md

 Here are some resources to help you learn more about bee-friendly gardening:

 -   [The Xerces Society](#) - A nonprofit organization dedicated to protecting wildlife through the conservation of invertebrates and their habitat.
 -   [Pollinator Partnership](#) - A nonprofit organization that promotes the health of pollinators through conservation, education, and research.
-- [The Bee-Friendly Garden](#) by Kate Frey and Gretchen LeBuhn - A comprehensive guide to creating a garden that supports bees and other pollinators.
+-   [The Bee-Friendly Garden](#) by Kate Frey and Gretchen LeBuhn - A Com<wbr>pre<wbr>hen<wbr>sive guide to creating a garden that supports bees and other pollinators.

 ## Contact Us